socketwench/flightdeck-varnish-6/README.md

   ...
 ```

-A default VCL is used by default, based on [Varnish's own example](https://www.varnish-software.com/developers/tutorials/configuring-varnish-drupal/#the-drupal-vcl-file).
+Note that when the `vcl` key is provided, all simple config is ignored.

-### Using an external file
+### Providing an external VCL file

 Sometimes you may wish to use an external file instead of an inline VCL.
 You can do this with `vclPath`: